Is the world rediscovering a lost masterpiece as it flocks (via Netflix) back to “Waterworld?”

 It’s “Road Warrior” at sea, with recycling, soil preservation and “Sailing is more righteous than anything that runs on gas” messaging, and an awful lot of gun, knife and harpoon play.

 “If I let you outta here, you’re taking us with you!”
-Jeanne Tripplehorn’s motherly Helen barks at the Mariner, drowning in a cage sinking in a sewage lagoon and thus unable to haggle.
+Jeanne Tripplehorn’s motherly Helen barks at the Mariner, who is drowning in a cage sinking in a sewage lagoon and thus unable to haggle.

 “Sure,” Costner’s Mariner gulps.